What Are Crypto Gas Fees?

 Ethereum is essentially the Bugatti of blockchains.
 That is to say, it offers incredible power and purpose while being a true pioneer of its class.

-However – it has become so popular that it is bogged down with thousands of transactions, all competing to enter the next block.
-The traffic on the network and the size of the data being moved within the network itself have a significant impact on Ethereum’s gas fees.
+However – it has become so popular that it is bogged down with thousands of transactions.
+All competing to enter the next block.
+What significantly impacts Ethereum’s gas fees are the traffic on the network and the size of the data moving within the network itself.

-Currently, Ethereum can only process around 15 transactions per second, so miners are drawn to the highest bids first, which is one of the main reasons Ethereum charges some of the highest gas fees.
+Currently, Ethereum can only process around 15 transactions per second.
+Drawing miners to the highest bids first.
+Which is one of the main reasons Ethereum charges some of the highest crypto gas fees.
 During the busiest times of day, transactions can cost up to 29 gwei, compared to only 5 gwei for off-peak hours.

 As a result, the competition to enter each new block is incredibly stiff.